 I haven’t blogged on here for ages.
 For those of you that also read my other blog over at Oh-Samantha then you will already know that I spent half of last year recovering from a serious illness and then I started a dating business that was doing well until……….. lockdown.
 So I figured I needed to get my blogging mojo back into force and get helping some of you with all your business marketing needs in these really tough times.

 I’ve had days in the past few weeks when my phone hasn’t stopped with clients, old and new, wondering what the hell to do.
-So here are a few tips to help you all out, and the first one is……
+So here are a few tips to help you all out during the Covid crisis, and the first one is……

 I know that’s easier said than done.
 But certainly don’t panic post all over social media.
 Much of this is out of your control.
 If your business is subject to closure orders then no matter how much hypothesising you do, you can’t open.
 It’s that simple and it’s out of your control.
 So focus on what you can control.